davellanedam/phalcon-micro-rest-api-skeleton/README.md

 Getting started
 --------

-This is a basic API REST written on [phalconPHP framework](https://github.com/phalcon/cphalcon).
+This is a basic API REST skeleton written on [phalconPHP framework](https://github.com/phalcon/cphalcon).
-This project is created to help developers create a basic REST API in an easy way.
+This project is created to help other developers create a basic REST API in an easy way.

 Features
 --------